aberke/quiz-widgets/README.md

 - start over button (customizable with icon)
 - tie outcome
 - be able to weight different outcomes
-- differentiate between how many started and how many finished

 design feedback
 ===

 -retake button or back button -- funny retake icon (mystery) -be able to share from every slide -- sometimes i'm inspired to share RIGHT NOW
-- use standard fb sharing icons

 TODO
 ====